cayvonmorady/website/README.md

 - 👋 Hi, I’m @cayvonmorady
 - 👀 I’m interested in all things Marketing Technology
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on growing business' I work with
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on anything and everything

 <!---
 cayvonmorady/cayvonmorady is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.